Government and Military Logistics

 “The line between disorder and order lies in logistics.” – Chinese General Sun Tzu

 We currently hold 115 domestic and foreign patents.
 Savi has invented a number of mission-critical technologies that have become staples of U.S. and Allied militaries.
-Today, the Federal Government continues to rely on Savi solutions in many areas, including to track and secure items for the treatment of Ebola in West Africa.
+Today, the Federal Government relies on Savi solutions in many areas, including tracking and securing items for the treatment of Ebola in West Africa.

 Real-time situational awareness